 - Incorporate changes from customer feedback.

 Customer complaints can come through different mediums like Google Reviews, a phone call, or even a handwritten letter.
-They’ll each communicate different levels of frustration and require unique solutions to resolve the issue.
+Each one will communicate different levels of frustration and require unique solutions to resolve the issue.
 That said, building out and relying on a roadmap for responding to these complaints is a necessary starting point.
 From there, you should customize this approach for each customer interaction.

 1. Listen to or read the customer's complaint.

 When you have a customer complaint, your first job is to listen to the issue and focus on what your customer is experiencing.
 Regardless of whether the complaint is over a price increase, a bad meal, or a service outage, your customer is reaching out to you to express their frustration.

 A customer's complaint should always be treated as legitimate, so give their story your full attention and empathy.

 2. Take a moment to process the criticism.

 Some feedback can hit hard.
 It's not easy to acknowledge that you let a customer down, but getting to the root of the problem is an essential step to properly handling their complaint.

 3. Determine what action you'll take to address the problem.